 Although Pirsig’s books and his metaphysics took on lives of their own, Pirsig pretty much retired as a recluse until he died only last year.
 David now also writes, blogging and sharing his significant thoughts via social media.

-I’m guessing because I’m older, maybe I’d like to think wiser, while I still consider Pirsig’s MoQ to be significant, central to my own thought journey, and indeed invaluable as a practical framework, I’ve come to see the MoQ as part of a perennial philosophy.
+I’m guessing because I’m older, maybe I’d like to think wiser, while I still consider Pirsig’s MoQ to be significant, central to my own thought journey, and indeed invaluable as an ongoing practical framework, I’ve come to see the MoQ as part of a perennial philosophy.
 As such I’m less concerned with what Pirsig invented precisely, than I am with wider expression and application of the perennial content – a rose by any other name – nothing new under the sun except reinterpretation and expression.

 I’d still recommend anyone who has serious doubts and frustrations with received wisdom – and doesn’t get the idea that this is a metaphysical problem – read Pirsig.
 Hell, yes.
 Just because I like to think I’ve moved on doesn’t mean we should pull the ladder up.
 David has made it his life’s work to promote Pirsig’s metaphysics explicitly.
 Go read what he has to say.